fireactjs/saas/docs/_docs/01-installation.md

 `firebase deploy`

 Please note that Firebase assumes the folder is `public` but `npm run build` builds the application in the folder `build`.
-So when you initalise Firebase hosting in command line, you should change the folder from `public` to `build` otherwise you will see a blank page only as [issue #2](https://github.com/chaoming/fireact/issues/2).
+So when you initialise Firebase hosting in command line, you should change the folder from `public` to `build` otherwise you will see a blank page only as [issue #2](https://github.com/chaoming/fireact/issues/2).

 For more details on how to deploy Firebase, please see [https://firebase.google.com/docs/hosting/test-preview-deploy](https://firebase.google.com/docs/hosting/test-preview-deploy)